You are here

 - The PTSD (Post Traumatic Stress Disorder) Screen is best taken by those who are bothered by a traumatic life event.

-Please note: Our screens are only for adults.
-By clicking on a screen below, you acknowledge that the screen is not a diagnostic instrument and is only to be used by you if you are 18 years or older.
+Please note: Unless specified our screens are validated only for adults.
+By clicking on a screen below, you acknowledge that the screen is not a diagnostic instrument.
 You are encouraged to share your results with a physician or healthcare provider.
 Mental Health America Inc., sponsors, partners, and advertisers disclaim any liability, loss, or risk incurred as a consequence, directly or indirectly, from the use and application of these screens.